 Once the surgeon has removed the optimal fat, the liposuction is all but over.
 Typically, the surgeon will not close the incisions.
 Leaving the incisions open helps to encourage drainage after the surgery, which will help to speed up the healing process.
 At this point, the patient is typically moved to an observation area and allowed to recover from the anesthesia.
 Once the patient is feeling well enough, he or she can be driven home.

 The patient should try to rest and relax as much as possible for the first day or two after a liposuction.
 Pain will most likely peak somewhere around 24 hours after the surgery, and it should gradually decrease from that point on.
 Most patients are able to return to a sedentary job within just a few days after their surgery.

 At Rao Dermatology our skilled surgeons will make sure you are clear on all these points and more before deciding to choose this procedure.
-If you have any questions please call our expert team and set up your free consultation.
+If you have any questions please call our expert team and set up your consultation.